Ikara flinders ranges itinerary large

 It has tall trees offering plenty of shade, and the campsites are big and suitable for all campers including caravans and motorhomes.
 There are no street lights anywhere nearby, so it’s the perfect spot for stargazing.

-Top tip: You’ll need to book your campsite and vehicle entry fees before you arrive as there’s no mobile phone coverage at any of the campgrounds.
+Top tip: You’ll need to book your campsite before you arrive as there’s no mobile phone coverage at any of the campgrounds.
 Campsites can be booked online or at one of our booking agents such as the Wilpena Pound Visitor Centre.

-How to spend a few days in Ikara-Flinders Ranges National Park
+Your guide to an unforgettable adventure in Ikara-Flinders Ranges National Park

 Trezona Campground